 Foothills Community Care is a not-for-profit grassroots Christian organisation which walks alongside those who are in need of a safe place to connect in the Dandenong Ranges and surrounding foothills areas.

 Who We Are & What We Do

-Established in 2001, Foothills provides a place of hospitality, belonging and engagement with love and without judgement.
-Foothills supports people to address issues such as family and domestic violence, drug addiction, homelessness, poverty, mental health issues, and social isolation.
-For many who come from challenging backgrounds, we seek to create a place of dignity and hope, where people can feel safe, valued and loved.
+Established in 2002, Foothills provides places where people can connect and engage as they address issues such as family and domestic violence, addictions, homelessness, poverty, mental health issues, and social isolation.
+Many of our friends come from challenging backgrounds, and we seek to create a place offering dignity and hope without judgment, where people can feel safe, valued and loved.

 To create open and inclusive communities of love and acceptance, overcoming isolation and despair.